Diane Oliver

 Diane A. Oliver (July 28, 1943 – May 21, 1966) was an American short fiction writer.
 She published four short stories in her lifetime and a further ten posthumously, eight of those only seeing print nearly 58 years after her death.
-Oliver's writing reflected her experiences growing up in the African American middle class of Charlotte, North Carolina, in the 1940s and 1950s.
+Oliver's writing reflected her experiences growing up in the African-American middle class of Charlotte, North Carolina, in the 1940s and 1950s.

 Life and career

-Diane Oliver was born on July 28, 1943, in Charlotte, North Carolina.
+Diane Oliver was born on July 28, 1943, in Charlotte, North Carolina, United States.
 Her father, William Oliver, was a schoolteacher and her mother, Blanche Rann, was a piano teacher.
 After attending segregated public schools in Charlotte, she graduated from West Charlotte High School in 1960 and the University of North Carolina at Greensboro (then known as Women's College of the University of North Carolina) in 1964.
 Oliver served as managing editor of The Carolinian, the Women's College student newspaper.

 She entered the University of Iowa's Writers' Workshop in 1965.
 Oliver was one of only two African American writers to study at the Workshop in that era, along with John Edgar Wideman.

 In the summer of 1964, Oliver participated in Mademoiselle magazine's summer guest editor program for female students, whose alumni also included Sylvia Plath and Joan Didion.
 "Key to the City" became her first published short story, appearing in Red Clay Reader in 1965, followed by "Health Service" in the November 1965 issue of Negro Digest.
 In 1966, Oliver saw her most acclaimed work, "Neighbors", appear in The Sewanee Review, and "The Closet on the Top Floor" was included in Southern Writing in the Sixties: Fiction, an anthology.

-Oliver died in a motorcycle accident on May 21, 1966 in Iowa City, Iowa.
+Oliver died in a motorcycle accident on May 21, 1966, in Iowa City, Iowa.
 The University of Iowa conferred her Master of Fine Arts degree posthumously the following month.
 At the time of her death, she had received relatively little recognition as an author, but obituaries were published by both Negro Digest and Jet.
 "Neighbors" was awarded an O. Henry Prize in 1967.